Rosneft cuts oil output with an eye to ramping up again

 But they said steps were being taken so that output could be ramped up as quickly as possible.

-Mid-size oil company Russneft, whose shareholders include commodities trader Glencore (GLEN.L), has mainly mature fields.
+Mid-size oil company Russneft, whose shareholders include commodities trader Glencore, has mainly mature fields.
 It told Reuters in emailed comments that one or two months would be enough to get back to previous production levels.

 A geologist working with a major Russian oil company, who did not want his name or the name of his employer published, said the output cuts were mainly done at high-rate wells where production could be restored in around a month.